-Although we do our best to help any individuals in difficulty there may be occasions when we need to refer students to external agencies for more specialist help (eg Targeted Youth Support Worker, Attendance Officer, Social Care, Educational Psychologist, Student Support Worker, Behaviour Support Services, School Nurse, Drug and Alcohol Outreach Worker, Sexual Risk Taking Service).
+Although we do our best to help any individuals in difficulty there may be occasions when we need to refer students to external agencies for more specialist help (eg Targeted Youth Support Worker, County Inclusion/Attendance Officer, Social Care, Educational Psychologist, Student Support Worker, Behaviour Support Services, School Nurse, Drug and Alcohol Service (REACH), Sexual Risk Taking Service).
 Parents/Carers will usually be informed of these referrals and, as appropriate, permission requested.
-The school also offers lunchtime drop-in sessions on Wednesday lunchtimes in Block 4.
-Agencies who hold drop-in sessions include the School Nurse, Drugs and Alcohol Worker and Student Support Worker.
+The school also offers lunchtime drop-in sessions.
+Agencies who hold drop-in sessions include the School Nurse, Drugs and Alcohol Service, Young Person's Coordinator (The Blandford Group Practice) and Student Support Worker.
 These drop-in sessions are confidential and are not monitored by the school.
 If parents/carers do not want their child to access this facility, please inform the Head of Year.